Superdanby/Blog_old/content/User Experience Enhencements.md

 ###git

 ###gnome-terminal-nautilus
+Right click to open gnome terminal in the current location.

 ####clone specific directories or files from github with svn
 Sometimes you just want to download some files but not the entire repository.